Climate activists call for investigation of Bolsonaro - NewsBreak

 Climate activists call for investigation of Bolsonaro

-THE HAGUE, Netherlands — (AP) — A group of climate lawyers called Tuesday for the International Criminal Court to launch an investigation into Brazil's president for possible crimes against humanity over his administration's Amazon policies.
+A group of climate lawyers called Tuesday for the International Criminal Court to launch an investigation into Brazil s president for possible crimes against humanity over his administration's Amazon policies.

 The 12-day summit aims to secure more ambitious commitments to limit global warming to well below 2 degrees Celsius with a goal of keeping it to 1.5 degrees Celsius compared with pre-industrial levels.
 The event also is focused on mobilizing financing to fight climate change and protecting vulnerable communities and natural habitats.